Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 The precondition of this intrinsic has always been that the const-eval and runtime code have to exhibit the exact same behavior.
 Verifying this property about the two different implementations is often not trivial, which makes sound use of this intrinsic for non-trivial functions tricky.
 But it can often be desirable to use such an intrinsic to do various optimizations in runtime code that are not possible in constant evaluation.

 Also, floats are currently not supported in `const fn`.
 This is because many different hardware implementations exhibit subtly different floating point behaviors and trying to emulate all of them correctly at compile time is close to impossible.
-Allowing const-eval and runtime behavior to differ could unlock const floats in the future, by accepting that floats can have subtly different behaviors at runtime.
+Allowing const-eval and runtime behavior to differ will enable floats in a const context in the future.

 Rust code often contains debug assertions or preconditions that must be upheld but are too expensive to check in release mode.
 It is desirable to also check these preconditions during constant evaluation (for example with a `debug_or_const_assert!` macro).
 This is unsound under the old rules, as this would be different behavior during const evaluation in release mode.
 This RFC allows such debug assertions to also run during constant evaluation (but does not propose this itself).